Chris Kaman

-Christopher Zane Kaman (born April 28, 1982) is a German-American former professional basketball player.
+Christopher Zane Kaman (pronounced: KAY-men) (born April 28, 1982) is a German-American former professional basketball player.
 Kaman stands 7 ft 0 in and played the center position.
 He was selected sixth overall in the first round of the 2003 NBA draft by the Los Angeles Clippers, after a college basketball career at Central Michigan University.

 High school and college career

 Kaman attended Tri-unity Christian School in Wyoming, Michigan, leading his high school varsity to the state Class D quarterfinals in 2000, before losing to Lenawee Christian School.
 He went on to play for three seasons at Central Michigan University, leading them to a Mid-American Conference Championship and an NCAA tournament first-round win in 2003.
 He then garnered Associated Press Honorable Mention All-America honors before declaring for the 2003 NBA draft, where the Clippers selected him sixth overall.
 Kaman claims he decided to enter the NBA draft a year early so he could fund a chicken farm in his home state of Michigan.